Mikejo5000/vsts-docs-pr/docs/tfs-server/install/sql-server/install-sql-server.md

     ![Windows Firewall warning](_img/ic688130.png)

     > [!TIP]
-    > A Windows Firewall warning might appear, but you can safely ignore this warning if you’re planning to also install TFS on this server.
+    > A Windows Firewall warning might appear, but you can safely ignore this warning if you're planning to also install TFS on this server.
 TFS automatically adds an exception to Windows Firewall for SQL Server, if both servers (TFS and SQL Server) are installed on the same machine.
-If you’re installing TFS on some other server, you’ll want to [open a port for SQL Server in Windows Firewall on this server](http://elhajj.wordpress.com/2013/02/25/workaround-error-tf255049-punching-a-hole-through-windows-firewall/) (blog post).
+If you're installing TFS on some other server, you'll want to [open a port for SQL Server in Windows Firewall on this server](http://elhajj.wordpress.com/2013/02/25/workaround-error-tf255049-punching-a-hole-through-windows-firewall/) (blog post).
 	>
 	>For more information about SQL Server ports required for Team Foundation Server, see [Ports required for installation of Team Foundation Server](../../architecture/required-ports.md).